-Approximately 300 aircraft types are distinguished in the EMASA model.
-According to the "Statistical Annual Review" of Schiphol Airport, these include the 40 most frequently appearing aircraft types at Schiphol (as shown in Table 8.9).
+Approximately 400 aircraft types are distinguished in the CLEO model.
+According to the "Statistical Annual Review" of Schiphol Airport, these include the 40 most frequently appearing aircraft types at Schiphol.
 The allocation of the aircraft engines to the types of aircraft appearing at Schiphol Airport is based primarily on the aircraft-engine combinations in use by the "Home carriers" at Schiphol such as KLM.
-The number of aircraft movements per aircraft type for 2009 is shown in Table 8.9.
-The StatLine databank of Statistics Netherlands provides figures about the total number of aircraft movements at Dutch airports beginning in 1997.
+For smaller (pistonengine) aircraft, the Dutch aircraft register was used to see which type of engine was most often equipped by a certain aircraft type in the Netherlands (Ministerie van Infrastructuur en Milieu, 2016).

-The duration of the flight modes (except the Idle mode) were derived from the EPA (1985).
-The average taxi/idle time (Idle) was calculated based on measurements conducted by the airports (Nollet, 1993) and the RLD3 for taxi times per individual runway combined with the usage percentages per runway.
+The duration of the flight modes (except the Idle mode) were derived from the US EPA (1985).
+The average taxi/idle time (Idle) was calculated based on measurements conducted by the airport (Nollet, 1993) and the RLD3 for taxi times per individual runway combined with the usage percentages per runway.
 For heavier aircraft (JUMBO class) a separate TIMCODE category (TIM = Time In Mode) was introduced with somewhat longer times for the flight modes Take-off and Climb-out.
 This information was obtained at that time from the RLD.
+The duration of the IDLE phase in the calculations has been set to 760 seconds for all aircraft types on all other airports.
 Table 8.10 shows the TIM times and TIM categories adapted for Schiphol Airport.
-In the EMASA model, the time of the idle mode can be varied for the aircraft falling under TIMCODE categories JUMBO, TF, TP and TPBUS, which is virtually equivalent with the aircraft movements of all commercial air transport.
+In the CLEO model, the time of the idle mode can be varied for the aircraft falling under TIMCODE categories